Comparison

 LazeeFish

-A free envelope budgeter with Plaid bank sync, automatic monthly allocation, and full transaction tagging.
-No subscription, no feature limits, works on any device with a browser.
+An envelope budgeter with Plaid bank sync, automatic monthly allocation, and full transaction tagging. $5/month or $50/year, 30-day free trial, works on any device with a browser.

 The contender